Population: 14,500. Elevation: 750 m (2,460 ft).

 Drivers, (GPS: N47 40.943 E10 54.013), turn off Romantic Road at the north end of Steingaden and follow the brown Wieskirche signs (5 km mostly uphill) to the church; parking 2€/hr (2hr max, pay automat and leave receipt on dashboard of car).
 Railers, because the church is isolated, connections are limited.
 Your best bet is bus 73 (but the bus number may also appear as 9606, 9651) departing Füssen train station typically 8:05, 9:45 (except Sat-Sun), 12:40/12:45, 13:05, 14:05 (except Sat-Sun), 45-min trip.
 (Note: There are later buses but none return.
 Check times in advance in case of changes.)
 From Wieskirche back to Füssen, buses typically depart 11:06, 13:55, 15:00 (except Sat-Sun), and last bus 15:40.
 The Romantic Road “Touring” bus is scheduled to stop here for 15-20 minutes (daily April 11 thru Oct 17, 2016 northbound direction Rothenburg) at 8:35 and (daily April 10 thru Oct 16, 2016 southbound direction Füssen) at 19:35.

 Note: Information on this page Harriman lifted from his guidebook.

-(This guide will be updated and placed within our newly published Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out this summer.)
+(This guide will be updated and placed within our new Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out in 2018.)